 - Placement in community organization for supervised experience related to degree requirements

 - You must submit Position Acceptance Form to the intern coordinator during the semester prior to enrollment

 For site supervisors of interns: Internship description and expectations memo

-Once your internship is approved by Dr. Peralta, register for the course with Stefanie Shatrich.
+Once your internship is approved by Dr. Erickson, register for the course with Stefanie Shatrich.

 Department of Sociology

 For more information, feel free to contact Dr. Erickson.

 Rebecca Erickson, Ph.D.